The 'jungle boy' born in a bush who went from SIA steward to aspiring social worker

 Living together again has helped him understand and accept that she, too, had been a victim of abuse, with little control over her circumstances.

 "My mother has never told me 'I love you' before.
-I know she does, but she just comes from a generation that doesn't really say these things out loud.
-I feel like she tells me she loves me through cooking for me," he said.
+I know she does, but she just comes from a generation that doesn't really say these things out loud," he said.

+"I feel like she tells me she loves me through cooking for me."

 These days it is mostly Mr Dino doing the cooking, since his mother's strength is deteriorating.
 But he is determined to learn one recipe a week from her, documenting them carefully.